Let me be your neuro-guide.

-Sarah writes for numerous publications and has been published extensively for the professional audience.
-She’s been quoted in the Wall Street Journal, Australian Women’s Health, Daily Life, Sydney Morning Herald, Body & Soul, and has been heard and seen on SBS Insight, ABC Radio National, Balance by Deborah Hutton, and The Exchange TV and others.
+Sarah writes for numerous publications and has been published extensively for consumers and professional audiences.
+She’s been quoted in the Wall Street Journal, Australian Women’s Health, Daily Life, Sydney Morning Herald, Body & Soul, and has been heard and seen on SBS Insight, ABC Radio National, Balance by Deborah Hutton, Channel 7, The Exchange TV and others.

 Sarah has won numerous awards for her blog, in particular for supporting wellness and mental health.
 Sarah’s blog can be read by visiting, www.yourbrainhealth.com.au and The Neuroscience Academy can be found at theneuroacademy.com

 P.S.
-I am not a medical doctor.
-I’m a PhD trained neuroscientist.
+I'm not a medical doctor.
+I'm PhD trained scientist.
 Please read my DISCLAIMER about consulting a professional medical doctor for any advice or concerns you may have about your own or someone else’s health and wellbeing.

 And click here if want to double check my academic credentials and rather short list of academic publications!